 What we're doing

-The Families Wellbeing project has worked with peer groups and created events and resources to help people to feel more connected, less lonely, more resilient and supported.
+The Families Wellbeing project worked with peer groups and created events and resources to help people to feel more connected, less lonely, more resilient and supported.

 The groups worked with local artists and creators to host online wellbeing events, where families could relax and spend time together.
 These included felting, highland dancing, belly dancing, storytelling, yoga, and more.

 The project shared practical tips and suggestions to encourage people to maintain and build connections in their communities and with peers.
+This is an archived project.

 The impact it's having so far